 The Hall of Clestrain remained a family home until 1952, when a storm removed the roof.
 A temporary roof was added and the lower floor was converted to house livestock.

 Today the hall is a picture of sad grandeur.
 By no means large by country house standards, it is imposing as you approach along a drive that runs parallel to the nearby shore.
-Windows are either broken or bricked up, and the interior at the main floor level is little more than a shell.
-The spiral staircase in the south east corner is especially poignant.
+When we first visited in 2004, windows were either broken or bricked up, and you could see through open doorways that the interior at the main floor level is little more than a shell.
+The spiral staircase in the south-east corner was especially poignant.
+When we next visited in 2018 the house had been made weathertight, but it remained in a poor condition.
+We hope that efforts to restore the Hall of Clestrain to its former glory bear fruit.